UnitVectorY-Labs/ServiceAuthCentral/docs/modules/verifyauth0.md

 ## Spring Boot Profile

-Spring Boot 3's dependency injection is used to initialize the relevant Beans.
-This is accomplished through profiles for the other modules but only one verify implementation is available so it is automatically enabled.
+Given the less of a need to swap out the verify implementation, the verify implementation is enabled by default.